Mandatory Health Insurance

 After paying the health care premium to MSU, you can create an account, or access your insurance card via the United Health Care website: www.uhcsr.com/NDUS

-The insurance policy enrollment fee is automatically charged to an international student’s MSU financial account at the beginning of the academic year, and it must be paid with other tuition and student fees.
+The insurance policy enrollment fee is automatically charged to an international student’s MSU financial account at the beginning of each semester, and it must be paid with other tuition and student fees.
 This coverage is required from the time of registration at MSU until termination or completion of program objectives.
 Any student who is not properly insured will be prohibited from participating in their program.